seancvr/nextjs-dashboard/README.md

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

-This course assumes a basic understanding of React and JavaScript
+This course assumes a basic understanding of React and JavaScript.

 This course covers the following Next.js features: